 Like many of the other knee ice packs on our list, the NatraCure Hot/Cold & Air Compression Knee Brace provides compression as well as cooling or heating therapy to promote faster recovery from sprains strains, ligament tears, tendinitis, and knee surgery.

 Like The Pain Soother’s Reusable Ice Pack, the NatraCure Hot/Cold & Air Compression Knee Brace utilizes an air pump system for more uniform compression.

-This ice pack is great at delivering targeted pain relief, but we would have liked to see a wider range of sizes.
+This ice pack is great at delivering targeted pain relief, but I would have liked to see a wider range of sizes.